Funding for Independent Schools from 2018

 Removal of Student Weighted Average SES

-The current SRS funding model allows school systems to utilise a student weighted average Socio-Economic Status (SES) score for the entire system.
-This means that rather than each school’s CTC being measured on their own SES score, the SES score for the system is set at the student-weighted average SES score and all schools have the same CTC percentage.
+Between 2014 and 2017 the SRS funding model allowed school systems to utilise a student weighted average Socio-Economic Status (SES) score for the entire system.
+This means that rather than each school’s CTC being measured on their own SES score, the SES score for the system was set at the student-weighted average SES score and all schools have the same CTC percentage.
 Where this was not financially beneficial to systems, they could choose to stay with schools’ individual SES scores being used to calculate CTC for the system.

 Students with Disability Loading Settings